One algorithm can replace 100 reports

 Tread lightly on the path to success

 “Organizations that aspire to higher forms of intelligence and high performance have to tread lightly,” in Van Beek’s experience.
 BI vendors make lofty promises, but the returns on BI investments often lag far behind those promises, as research by Passionned Group has shown.
-The fault doesn’t just lie with the vendors, but also the organizations themselves.
+The fault doesn’t just lie with the vendors, but also with the organizations themselves.
 “BI is here to stay.
 BI managers have to watch their step, or their jobs will disappear,” Van Beek warns.
-He believes that there is a high demand for an independent party above the market.
+He believes that there is a high demand for an independent party that would be above the market.

 Parabola & umbrella for BI

 Many roads lead to Rome when it comes to mapping BI vendors.
-One analyst swears by a magic quadrant, the other believes in a rocking wave.
+One analyst swears by a magic quadrant, and the other believes in a rocking wave.
 “Passionned Group has achieved great results with Intelligent Insights BI & Analytics.
 Although the route may differ, the destination is the same: drafting a shortlist of reliable vendors that make good on their promises by meeting the specific needs of customers and delivering actionable insights.
 But what actually falls under the umbrella of Business Intelligence?

 The definition of Business Analytics